 - For artwork created in vector programs (illustrator), text MUST BE converted to outlines.

 - Raster artwork is also accepted but has limitations.
 Raster images are usually created in Adobe Photoshop and cannot be resized without quality loss.
 Raster Images submitted should be a minimum of 200 DPI, 300 DPI is preferred.

 - RASTER IMAGES: .tiff, .psd, .jpg

 - For Embroidery, vector artwork or high quality raster images are acceptable for Digitization.
-If you have a design that was previously digitized by another embroidery shop, send us the digitized file from that job to ensure a perfect reproduction.
-Supplying an embroidery-ready file will lower your setup fees.
+If you have a design that was previously digitized by another embroidery shop, send us the digitized file from that job and we can verify if it will work with our equipment.

 Is Direct to Garment printing more EXPENSIVE than screen printing?